Research Topics in Software Engineering

-- identify relevant research literature for the selected software engineering topics
+- can identify relevant research literature for the selected software engineering topics

 - can select a sensible set of tools and techniques to start a software project that involves a group of people.

-- work in a software development team of a realistic size using partly unfamiliar technology and tools and in using state-of-the-art technologies used in the IT industry today.
+- can work in a software team of a realistic size using partly unfamiliar technology and tools and in using state-of-the-art technologies used in the IT industry today.